• Skip to primary navigation

 How to Make Limoncello Tiramisu

-While you will use several bowls limoncello tiramisu is actually pretty simple to make, and my version has a double dose of limoncello (used in both the mascarpone cream and to soak the ladyfinger cookies) resulting in a citrusy dessert that will transport you to the Amalfi coast.
-To make this dessert you can make a batch of homemade limoncello or use a quality store bought bottle of limoncello.
+While you will use several bowls this limoncello tiramisu recipe is actually pretty simple to make, and my version has a double dose of limoncello (used in both the mascarpone cream and to soak the ladyfinger cookies) resulting in a citrusy dessert that will transport you to southern Italy.
+To make this dessert you can make a batch of homemade limoncello or use a quality store-bought bottle of limoncello.

 Limoncello Tiramisu - ingredients